thinkful-ei18/nomnom/README.md

 For the love of food is recipe sharing application.
 Users can create, search, and share recipes with an easy to use interface.

-The app is fully responsive, for easy veiwing on any device.
-Sass was used to style the front end.
+The app is fully responsive for easy veiwing on any device.
+The app was styled using Sass.

 The client side of the application is built using React and Redux.
-The component layout can be found __src__ directory with App.js acting as the highest level component.
+The component layout can be found __src__ directory with App.js acting as the primary component.

-The server is built with Express.js and Passport.
+The server is built with Express and Passport.
 Routes are found in the __routes__ directory.

 ## Deployed link